A modern medium van with high payload ratings

 - Not much in-cab storage

-Based on a new platform (snappily entitled Efficient Modular Platform 2), this third-gen Expert offers more payload, greater load volume and tighter turning circles than its predecessor.
+This 2021 Peugeot Expert review covers the third-generation model, which first went on sale in 2016.
+Based on a new platform (the snappily entitled Efficient Modular Platform 2 or EMP2), the latest Expert offers more payload, greater load volume and tighter turning circles than its predecessor.

 Peugeot Expert relatives and rivals